 gcloud app create

-A prompt is displayed with a list of regions.
 Select a region that supports App Engine flexible environment for Ruby apps.

 Deploy to App Engine flexible environment